 Giving millennials leadership opportunities is important.
 This does not mean handing the reins of authority in the company over to them, but rather giving them a platform to showcase their ability.
 This opportunity to lead will ensure productivity and creativity.

 New challenges, ratings and feedbacks are ways in which millennials define their growth, and so should be offered frequently.
 They revel in a purposeful environment, surrounded by skills and challenges to fuel their passion.
-Millennials want mentors, not just bosses and so it’s important that managers help to mentor them.
+Millennials want mentors not just bosses, so it’s important that managers help to mentor them.

 While companies can use this to keep more millennials in the work place, the fact remains that this generation are on track to become the most self-employed generation in history.
 It is important to remember that they also want the same things that previous generations want – which is a comfortable living free from financial worries.
 But they also want a comfortable, flexible and purposeful environment in which they can give their best, and it seems that for many, the preferred way to get it is to start their own businesses.